elviejo79/literate_pro_for_beeminder/docs/4_Subclasses_and_Subcontracts.md

 Was that necessary?
 Why or why not?

-## 3.
-Much of the code in ENHANCED_PAIR_TESTER’s test routine is a repetition of PAIR_TESTER’s test.
+3. Much of the code in ENHANCED_PAIR_TESTER’s test routine is a repetition of PAIR_TESTER’s test.
 Can inheritance be used to alleviate this duplication?
 If so, sketch the resulting classes and discuss the trade-offs between using inheritance and just copying the class and modifying it.
 If not, explain why not.

-## 4.
-If PAIR does not redefine out, what does your Eiffel system produce if you print a pair object?
+4. If PAIR does not redefine out, what does your Eiffel system produce if you print a pair object?
 (If you have access to several Eiffel systems, try it on all of them and compare the results.)

-## 5.
-Draw a single diagram representing the following object structures:
+5. Draw a single diagram representing the following object structures:

-a.
-Entity a tracks a PAIR tracking two distinct LETTER objects.
+    * Entity a tracks a PAIR tracking two distinct LETTER objects.
-b.
-Entity 6 tracks a shallow copy of a’s object (for example, one obtained by doing “b := clone (a)”).
+    * Entity 6 tracks a shallow copy of a’s object (for example, one obtained by doing “b := clone (a)”).
-c.
-Entity c tracks a deep copy of a’s object (e.g., one obtained by doing “c := deep_clone(a)”).
+    * Entity c tracks a deep copy of a’s object (e.g., one obtained by doing “c := deep_clone(a)”).

-## 6.
-Determine if the following claims are true or false and justify your answers.
+6. Determine if the following claims are true or false and justify your answers.

-a. “equal (a,b)” implies “deep_equal (a,b)”.
+    * “equal (a,b)” implies “deep_equal (a,b)”.
-b. “deep_equal(a,b)” implies “equal (a,b)”.
+    * “deep_equal(a,b)” implies “equal (a,b)”.

-## 7.
-Fill in the blank with a statement that demonstrates why the statement before it is illegal.
+7. Fill in the blank with a statement that demonstrates why the statement before it is illegal.
 ```python
 local
   s: ENHANCED_PAIR[LETTER,LETTER];